+3-1.
 SPSS in an OSX environment

-In this example, we assume that the user has extracted the 2014 files from the Exit Date of Death data set and placed the files in a Desktop folder called xdod14 with the ASCII data file stored in subfolder data and the syntax file in subfolder spss.
+In this example, we assume that the user has extracted the files from the Respondent Date of Birth data set and placed them in a Desktop folder called re18 with the ASCII data file stored in subfolder data and the syntax file in subfolder spss.
 Then the commands in the syntax file would be modified to look like this:

-''' FILE HANDLE xdod14 /name='Desktop/xdod14/data/xdod2014.da' RECL=221.
+''' FILE HANDLE re18 /name='Desktop/re18/data/re2018.da' RECL=145.

-DATA LIST FILE= xdod14/
+DATA LIST FILE= re18/